learn-anything/learn-anything/readme.md

 - [Docs](#docs)
 - [Commands](#commands)

 Current tasks to do are in [todo.md](todo.md) (sorted by priority).
-Will be migrated to GitHub issues slowly.
+Will be migrated to GitHub issues soon.
 As aside there is work being done too to make [KusKus](https://github.com/kuskusapp/kuskus) be the GitHub issues client that will be reccomended to keep track of issues being worked on.
 Can join development of that too if you like.

 Do join [Discord](https://discord.com/invite/bxtD8x6aNF) and ask questions.
 Any issues with setup or making your first feature or trying to fix a bug will be resolved asap.
 Same goes for discussing ideas on how to make the tool even better than it is now.